The Freetrade SIPP

 The information in this document is based on current understanding of the law and practice as at its Version date.
 Every effort is made to ensure that this information is helpful, accurate and correct but the law and practice may change or may not apply to your personal circumstances.
 You should not take any action on the basis of this information alone as you should also read the SIPP Terms and the Trust Deed and Rules.
 Before taking any action you should always consider taking appropriate financial advice.

 HMRC practice and the laws relating to pension taxation are complex and depend on individual circumstances and changes which cannot be foreseen.

 This product is a personal pension plan regulated by the Financial Conduct Authority.
 The Freetrade SIPP is operated by Platform One Limited who is authorised and regulated by the Financial Conduct Authority with permission to establish, operate and wind up personal pension schemes.

 This Key Features Document gives a summary of the Freetrade SIPP.
 It does not include all the definitions, exclusions or terms and conditions.

-The full contractual terms are set out in the Trust Deed and Rules and the Terms and Conditions.
+The full contractual terms are set out in the Trust Deed and Rules and the SIPP Terms.
+You should also read the Freetrade Terms and Conditions which you will need to agree to before applying for a Freetrade SIPP.
 If you would like copies of these, or clarification of any of the information provided in this document, please contact Freetrade through in-app chat on the Freetrade mobile app.

 Contacting the Freetrade SIPP

-The Scheme Administrator of the Freetrade SIPP is Gaudi Regulated Services Limited.
+The Scheme Administrator of the Freetrade SIPP is Platform One Limited.

-The Trustee of the Freetrade SIPP is Gaudi Trustees Limited and the Operator is Gaudi Regulated Services Limited.
+The Trustee of the Freetrade SIPP is Gaudi Trustees Limited and the Operator is Platform One Limited.

 The contact details for Freetrade are: